mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 Calling `cata printAlg fixedExpr` gives `"(2 + 2) * 2"`.
 WOW!
 The first
 time I got this I got so excited, this is amazing.
 Awesome.
 How does it work? `outF` unwraps one level from `fixedExpr` then `fmap` which we wrote some time ago recurses inside.
-When it gets to the leave which are `Const i`, it converts each to the string.
+When it gets to leafs which are `Const i`, it converts each to a string.
 Then `f`s level up are called, but they already have their arguments as strings.
 We've eliminated recursion from our functions altogether!
 The only thing we had to define was what happens to a single element of `ExprF String`.
+This is an essence of functional programming, to compose a program from multiple parts, each focused on doing it's own thing well.

 We've achieved so much so easily, can we get an integer value for the operation defined by same tree?
 We just need a simple new algebra: